 - Punitive damages designed to punish the employer for severe wrongdoing.

-The type of damages you may receive in a wrongful termination suit against your employer depend on
+The type of damages you may receive in a wrongful termination suit against your employer depends on

 - the legal basis for your wrongful termination suit, and

 For example, damages in a case against your employer for breach of implied contract will be somewhat different from those in a public policy wrongful termination case.1